Think objects, not pixels

 Human visual perception almost always outperforms computer vision algorithms.

 For example, your eyes know a river when it sees one.
 But a computer can’t recognize rivers from lakes.

 Traditional pixel-based image classification assigns a land cover class per pixel.
 All pixels are the same size, same shape and don’t have any concept of their neighbors.

 However, OBIA segments an image grouping small pixels together into vector objects.
 Instead of a per-pixel basis, segmentation automatically digitizes the image for you.

 What segmentation does is replicate what your eyes are doing.

-But with these segmented objects, you use its spectral, geometrical and spatial properties to classify into land cover.
+But with these segmented objects, you use their spectral, geometrical, and spatial properties to classify them into land cover.

 Otherwise, when you use traditional image classification techniques, you often get a salt and pepper look in the classification result.

 To recap, the two basic principles of OBIA are:

 SEGMENTATION: Break the image up into objects representing land-based features.